shawnohare/hugo-morphism/README.md

 and `$$` can be used for inline / display math, respectively, or the escaped LaTeX symbols `\\( ... \\)` and `\\[ ... \\]`.

+## Site Variables

+This theme recognizes and attempts to use several Site variables, as follows:

+- `author` map:  The theme uses the `name` and `uri` keys of the site author map for pages that do not explicitly set author data.
+The `name` value is wrapped in the uri, if the later is set.
+See the example site config to see how this is set.

+- `copyright` html string.
+If the Site variable Copyright is set, the notice will be displayed in the footer.

 ## Site Parameters

-The site specific parameters that this theme recognizes are:
+The site wide user defined parameters that this theme recognizes are:

 - `subtitle` string: This is displayed under the main title.

 - `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.
-- `copyrightHolder` string: Inserts the value in the default copyright notice.
-- `copyright` string: Custom copyright notice.

 - `showPostTimes` bool: Set display dates and times in a post's header.

 ## Page Parameters

+- `author` map:  This param should be structured identically to the site author map (see above).
+If provided, the page will display the data in the `name` and `uri` keys.
+Otherwise, the site author map is used.

 - `listPaginatorLimit` integer (defaults to 1 billion): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
 For example, if the entire blog has 100 posts and the value of `listPaginatorLimit` is set to 50, then there will be 2 pages in the post archive.

 - `hideDate` boolean: if true, do not display a page date.
 When `meta` is set to true, `hideDate` takes greater precedence.

 - `hideReadTime` boolean: if true, do not display the page's reading time estimate.
 When `meta` is set to true, `hideReadTime` takes greater precedence.

-- `math` boolean: if true, try to render the page's LaTeX code using MatheJax.
-The theme follows the conventions in [Hugo's MathJax tutorial].
+- `nomath` boolean: if true, Math will not be rendered for the page.
+This can speed up some page loads.
+As the theme assumes a math-centric blog, math is rendered by default.

 - `meta` boolean: if true, display page meta-data author, date, categories provided these page parameters exist and are not overridden.
 Content in the `/post` directory, (i.e., pages of type "post") ignore this parameter.

-- `toc` boolean: if true, display the table of contents for the page.
+- `notoc` boolean: if true, do not display a page's table of contents.